All the Highlights from Our 3 Week Trip to Italy and Greece

 Doesn’t this seafood pasta look amazing?

 There is a lot of graffiti in Italy and Greece.
-It really took me by surprise.
+It took me by surprise.
 Venice and Capri seemed to be the only places I didn’t see it.

 Here’s a beautiful building on the way down the hill to the water.